Danish Realm: Devolved powers

 The 1948 "Home Rule Act of the Faroe Islands" sets out the terms of Faroese home rule.
 The Act states, "...the Faroe Islands shall constitute a self-governing community within the State of Denmark."
 It establishes the home government of the Faroe Islands (Landsstýrið) and the Faroese parliament, the Løgting.
 More significantly, the Act specifies the powers devolved from the Government of Denmark, including: local government and municipal affairs; taxation, at a local and territorial level; public services, including police and town planning; welfare services, such as housing; primary and secondary education; Archives, libraries, museums; agriculture and fishing; entertainment; among other areas.
 The Faroe Islands were previously administered as a Danish county (amt); the Home Rule Act abolished the post of Amtmand (County Governor) and replaced it with the role of Rigsombudsmand (High Commissioner of the Danish government).
 These powers were expanded in a 2005 Act, which named the Faroese home government as an "equal partner" with the Danish government.

 The 1978 "Greenland Home Rule Act" devolves powers in much the same way as the Faroese Home Rule Act.
 It sets out a home rule government and Greenlandic parliament.
 Specific areas of governance specified in the act include: Organization of local government; Fishing and agriculture; Welfare system; protection of the environment; other areas affecting Greenlanders directly, etc.

 On 21 June 2009, Greenland assumed self-determination with responsibility for self-government of judicial affairs, policing, natural resources, immigration and border controls.
 Also, Greenlanders were recognised as a separate people under international law.
-Greenland is now described as having "self rule", with its home government exercising a wider range of powers.
+Greenland has "self rule", with its home government exercising a wider range of powers.

 There are a number of matters that can not be acquired by the territories; Constitutional affairs, foreign policy, defence, the Supreme Court, citizenship, and monetary policy.
 Additionally, the Faroese and Greenlandic parliaments are subordinate to the Danish parliament, where the two territories are represented by two seats each (from a total of 179 seats).

 The Faroe Islands have gradually taken control of more and more areas of responsibility according to their Home Rule Act from 1948.
 The Faroese/Danish act of 2005 states: "This law is based on an agreement between the Governments of the Faroe Islands and Denmark as equal partners."